languages spoken in iran

 Iranian Languages

-Is there any country that fascinates you or you wish to go there?
+Is there any country that fascinates you, or do you wish to go there?
 A culture that inspires you?
 Well, what about Iran?
-Did you know that Iran is not just famous for its calligraphy, Persian literature, and carpets?
+Did you know Iran is not just famous for its calligraphy, Persian literature, and carpets?
 Yes, today we are going to explore the ethnic diversity of Iran.
-We are going to talk about the Iranian language?
+We are going to talk about the Iranian language.

 Thinking of Iran, what comes to your mind about it?
 Which language do people speak in Iran?
-Well, your answer will not be suitable enough since there are many forms of this language and there is much to explore about it.
+Well, your answer will not be suitable enough since there are many forms of this language and much to explore.

 iranian languages